Nkaka23dev/Nkaka23dev/README.md

 ### I am Eric Nkaka

-My passion lies in the field of Web and Mobile app development, and I am always looking to enhance my skills.
-I am currently working on the Gym Rwanda projects.
+My passion lies in the field of Web and Mobile app development.
+I am always looking to enhance my skills, currently, I am Software Developer at Ojemba.
 Feel free to reach out to me at [nkakaeric96@gmail.com](mailto:nkakaeric96@gmail.com)
 <!-- - 👀 I’m interested in Web and Mobile app development
 - I’m currently working on The Gym Rwanda projects
 - I’m looking to collaborate with other full stack developers